MadhuraBelsare1/card-developer/docs/writing-standards.md

 ### Code formats

-Font—Courier monospace font type is used in Windows command prompt, Mac terminal, every IDE, and most editors.
+**Font**—<span style="font-family:'Courier New'">Courier</span> monospace font type is used in Windows command prompt, Mac terminal, every IDE, and most editors.
 The font type makes it easy to signify code and user input strings.
 Example: